Joshua Tree, California: 2020 census

+Demographic estimates

 In 2023, the US Census Bureau estimated that 7.6% of the population were foreign-born.
 Of all people aged 5 or older, 88.5% spoke only English at home, 8.2% spoke Spanish, 2.3% spoke other Indo-European languages, 0.5% spoke Asian or Pacific Islander languages, and 0.6% spoke other languages.
 Of those aged 25 or older, 91.9% were high school graduates and 25.0% had a bachelor's degree.

+Income and poverty

 The median household income in 2023 was $64,036, and the per capita income was $33,512.
 About 14.6% of families and 22.6% of the population were below the poverty line.

 Wilderness near the Bartlett Mountains.
 The community's namesake, the western Joshua Tree (Yucca brevifolia) on October 9, 2020 became a candidate species under the California Endangered Species Act; the first plant species granted such protection due to the impacts of climate change.